 - If you have kidney problems.

 - If you have low blood pressure or take medicines to lower your blood pressure.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Whether maraviroc can harm an unborn baby is unknown.
 Maraviroc should be used during pregnancy only if the potential benefits outweigh the risks.
 Talk to your health care provider about the risks and benefits of taking maraviroc during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV or are taking maraviroc.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take, especially St. John's wort.
 Maraviroc may affect the way other medicines or products work, and other medicines or products may affect how maraviroc works.
 Certain other medicines may affect the levels of maraviroc in your blood.
-Your healthcare provider may need to change your dose of maraviroc when you take it with certain medicines.
+Your health care provider may need to change your dose of maraviroc when you take it with certain medicines.
 Taking maraviroc together with certain medicines or products may cause serious side effects.

 How should I take maraviroc?

-Maraviroc comes in tablet form in two strengths, under the brand name Selzentry:
+Maraviroc (brand name: Selzentry) comes in tablet form in two strengths:

 - 150-mg tablets